tauri-apps/tauri-docs/docs/guides/architecture/security.md

 Tauri restricts the [Content Security Policy] (CSP) of your HTML pages.
 Local scripts are hashed, styles and external scripts are referenced using a cryptographic nonce, which prevents unallowed content from being loaded.

 :::warning
-Avoid loading remote content such as scripts served over a CDN as they introduce an attack vector, but any untrusted file can introduce new and subtle attack vectors.
+Avoid loading remote content such as scripts served over a CDN as they introduce an attack vector.
+But any untrusted file can introduce new and subtle attack vectors.
 :::

 The CSP protection is only enabled if `[tauri > security > csp]` is set on the Tauri configuration file.
-You should make it as restricted as possible, only allowing the webview to load assets from hosts you trust and preferably own.
+You should make it as restricted as possible, only allowing the webview to load assets from hosts you trust, and preferably own.
 At compile time, Tauri appends its nonces and hashes to the relevant CSP attributes automatically, so you only need to worry about what is unique to your application.

 See [`script-src`], [`style-src`] and [CSP Sources] for more information about this protection.